Important Things You Need to Know About RVing With Kids

 Limit Travel Time

-For this reason, parents need to plan on stopping as often as possible.
+For this reason, parents need to plan on stopping as often as possible when traveling.

 This will seriously extend the amount of time it takes to get from one place to another, but the alternative is to have a car full of miserably uncomfortable children who will whine and cry every driving day!